 Doctor of Engineering – Offered via distance learning

-This Department of Engineering Management and Systems Engineering (EMSE) online and off-campus weekend program awards the Doctor of Engineering (D.Eng.) degree in Engineering Management.
+This School of Engineering and Applied Science (SEAS) online and off-campus weekend program awards the Doctor of Engineering (D.Eng.) degree in Engineering Management.
 The D.Eng. program enables professionals who are employed full-time to pursue advanced study in a focused environment alongside like-minded fellow students.
 The program is offered via live distance learning tools.
 Applications are now being accepted for the next D.Eng. cohort, to begin study in spring of 2020 with a target graduation date of December 2021.

 What is the D.Eng.?

 The Doctor of Engineering degree with a field of study in Engineering Management is designed for practitioners who wish to apply the knowledge they gain in a business or technical environment.
 Unlike a Doctor of Philosophy (Ph.D.) degree program, wherein research leads to foundational work that is published in industry journals, the D.Eng. demands that research be applied to solving a real-world problem using the latest engineering management concepts and tools.
 The program culminates in the production of a praxis or case study for use by practicing engineers to address a common concern or challenge.
 Research toward the D.Eng. is “applied” rather than basic.

 The objectives of the doctor of engineering program in engineering management are to ensure that graduates:

 - Explain and apply the process of engineering management research to solve a real-world problem using current engineering management concepts and tools.